Release Notes » Release 3.10.0 (Master)

 Taskflow Core

-• improved work-stealing loop with an adaptive breaking strategy
+• optimized work-stealing loop with an adaptive breaking strategy

-• improved shut-down signal detection using decentralized variables
+• optimized shut-down signal detection using decentralized variables

 • added debug mode for the windows CI to GitHub actions